Complete Guide to Establish a Representative Office in Indonesia (KPPA)

 What is a Representative Office?

-Representative offices in Indonesia are non-commercial entities that engage in limited activities.
+This type of company is a non-commercial entity that engage in limited activities.
 They serve to conduct market research, facilitate communication, and perform quality control for foreign companies.
 However, they cannot engage in profit-generating activities, issue invoices, or enter into contracts.
 Representative offices are not separate legal entities and operate as extensions of the foreign company.
-To establish a representative office, the foreign company must meet requirements set by the Indonesian Investment Coordinating Board.
-Reporting obligations to the authorities is necessary, and the duration of a representative office is typically limited, with the possibility of renewal if needed.

-What are the advantages of setting up a Representative Office in Indonesia?
+What are the advantages of setting up a Representative Office?

-- A representative office enables companies to establish a physical presence in Indonesia without the need for extensive legal and financial requirements.
-It allows businesses to explore the market, conduct market research, build relationships, and promote their products or services.
+• Enables companies to establish a physical presence in Indonesia without the need for extensive legal and financial requirements.
+It allows businesses to explore the market, conduct research, build relationships, and soft promote products or services.

-- A representative office serves as a platform for business development activities.
+• A platform for business development activities.
 It enables companies to establish connections with local partners, distributors, suppliers, and potential clients.
 This helps in understanding the local business landscape, cultural nuances, and market trends, facilitating smoother entry and expansion into the Indonesian market.

 What are the requirements for setting up Representative Office in Indonesia?